-Option 2:

-Key contact person: Contact information:

-Notes:

-11. If this is a community or Nation-based program, does it accept outside applicants?
+Option 2: Key contact person: Contact information: Rey contact person.
+Notes: 11.
+If this is a community or Nation-bas sed program, does it accept outside applicants?
+Yes No 12.
+What are the admissions requirements for the programs?
+13. Education support for students in c our community or Nation include:

-Yes No

-12. What are the admissions requirements for the programs?

-13. Education support for students in our community or Nation include:

 14. Universities have Indigenous student services to facilitate Indigenous student admissions and for support throughout their program years.
-Jot down anything learn about the university's Indigenous student resources: Some communities or Nations will want to explore creating a community or Nation based education option.
+Jot down anything you learn about the university's Indigenous student resources:

+Some communities or Nations will want to explore creating a community or Nationbased education option.
 One way is to create a laddered education model.
-This is wan education program provides credentials at various points along the way, versus of at the end.
-A laddered approach to midwifery education might include credentials for roles such as doula and lactation consultant, or roles created for the community for example a postpartum worker or midwife assistant.
+This is when an education program provides credentials at various points along the way, versus only at the end.
+A laddered approach to midwifery education might include credentials for roles such as doula and lactation consultant, or roles created for the community, for example a postpartum worker or midwife assistant.
 This provides various exit points for students who need to pause or leave the program early.
 It ensures the employability of the midwifery student who takes an earlier exit point, and it also ensures that the knowledge and skills they gain in school benefit the community.

 15. Consider the knowledge and skills of a midwife.
-What other roles might be used your community that could be included in a laddered approach? hen nly
+What other roles might be useful in your community that could be included in a laddered approach?